• Research in Runner’s Knee? Here are Some Possible Solutions, Tested: The Nike Vomero.

 • While poor sleep can increase risk of back pain and vice versa, experts suggest focusing on addressing sleep first, as it plays a role in many health factors, as well as athletic performance.

-Study participants with these variants had higher incidence of back pain can sabotage sleep, insomnia can also worsen pain levels, creating an ugly cycle, according to new research in Frontiers in Neuroscience.
+Why Trust Us back pain can sabotage sleep, insomnia can also worsen pain levels, creating an ugly cycle, according to new research in Runner’s Knee?
+Here are Some Possible Solutions.

 Researchers looked at self-reported and health data of more than 400,000 people, collected as part of a large-scale study by the UK Biobank.
-Participants provided information on sleep Do Cold Plunges Really Have Any Benefits.
+Participants provided information on sleep patterns and general health status, and also underwent genetic tests.

 Focusing on factors related to poor sleep quality—including insomnia, long and short sleep duration, and frequent bouts of daytime sleepiness—researchers chose participants with genetic variants associated with sleep difficulties.
 Variants in 10 genes have been previously identified as contributing to short sleep duration and to sleep timing (yes, being a “morning person” may be in your genetic makeup).